animakit/animakit/README.md

 Just wrap your existing UI with Animakit components to get transitions for better UX.

-> **Note:** This repository contains Animakit dependency.
+> **Note:** This repository contains Animakit common README.
 Each component has it own repository.

 ## [Demos](https://animakit.github.io)